 And my face got older; I learnt my lines

 And the lock speaks a language, though, the key can understand

 Did you change my mind?
-It’s a perfect crime
+It’s a perfect crime.”

 Here’s what I believe.
-Women try hard to make things good and make things right.
+Women try hard to make things good and right.
 To make things fair and safe.
 Even before online communities, this was hard.
 I remember wanting to bash my brains out, at University, as part of activist groups committed to consensual decision-making models.
 It’s even harder online because nuance is lost and voices are drowned out.
 They did their best.
-But I wanted to present the other side of the story for myself and for all the women who suffered this weekend for no fault of their own.
+But I wanted to present the other side of the story for myself and for all the women who suffered this weekend for no fault of our own.

 Shake-ups are often good things; good can come from bad.
 And always, insight.
 It turns out there was an unexplored yet shared discomfort all along that we’ve been able to discuss without feeling shamed or censored.
-The heart speaks a language, though, the mind can understand.

-I won’t write any more about this publicly.
+I won’t write more about this publicly.
 So if anyone wants to chat, privately, you know where to find me.
 Thanks for reading.